- 4 - 5 hour

 - using them is good for your health, good for Australian beekeepers, good for the regional communities they live in, good for farmers who rely on bees for pollination, good for national parks and state forests, good for the environment, good for artisan skills, good for Australian jobs and because of all of that, good for you!!

-Regular price $29.95 Save $-29.95Man 'o Man... love is love.
-This pack contains two 'male' Burning Love candles (no mouth)!
+Regular price $39.95 Save $-39.95A Whole Lotta Woman... love is love.
+This pack contains two 'female' Burning Love candles (both with mouths)!

 This beautiful pair of candles fit like a glove...
 Representing a 'functional' relationship, they love being together, but burn best when apart!!